khulnasoft/devkit/README.md

 > **Note**
 >
-> If you are visiting this repo for the usage of BuildKit-only Dockerfile features
+> If you are visiting this repo for the usage of DevKit-only Dockerfile features
 > like `RUN --mount=type=(bind|cache|tmpfs|secret|ssh)`, please refer to the
 > [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 > **Note**
 >
-> `docker build` [uses Buildx and BuildKit by default](https://docs.docker.com/build/architecture/) since Docker Engine 23.0.
+> `docker build` [uses Buildx and DevKit by default](https://docs.docker.com/build/architecture/) since Docker Engine 23.0.
 > You don't need to read this document unless you want to use the full-featured
-> standalone version of BuildKit.
+> standalone version of DevKit.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->